Last Updated on November 15, 2022 by Charles Wilson

-Nevertheless, you might be wondering how much lathe actually costs?
+Nevertheless, you might be wondering how much does a lathe actually cost?

-A lathe can cost you anywhere from $100 to up to $50000 or more depending on how professional, industrial, and bigger the project is.
+A lathe can cost you anywhere from $100 to up to $50000 or more depending on how professional, industrial, and large it is.

 Benchtop and Speed Lathe